alexandereric995/qrcodegen/README.md

 	* Any Software publish also not baptize from any church reverence
 	* Sincerely, non-halal software writter, Alexander Eric.

+# COPYRIGHT HARAM-HARAM SOFTWARE

     APPENDIX: How to apply the Non-Halal Certificate License to your build.

     To apply the Non Halal Software Development License to your work, attach the following license file notice, with the fields enclosed by brackets "[]" replaced with your own identifying information.
 (Don't include the brackets!)
 The text should be enclosed in the appropriate comment syntax for the file format.
 We also recommend that a file or class name and description of purpose be included on the same "printed page" as the copyright notice for easier identification within third-party archives.

-# Copyright HARAM-HARAM SOFTWARE
+# MUST READ
     FACT
    	1. No one care about the license.
    	2. But it just about either you do real copy paste or not.